Tractor-driving Harman to mow grass after Open win

 Open champion Brian Harman says he will celebrate winning the biggest prize of his career by mowing the grass of his 40-acre property on his new tractor.

-The American, who won the Open at Royal Liverpool by six shots, is a keen hunter and lives on a farm in Georgia.
+The American, who won The Open at Royal Liverpool by six shots, is a keen hunter and lives on a farm in Georgia.

 Asked what he plans to do when he gets home, he said: "Just put my phone away and go get on the tractor.